BitTitanRunbookDocumentation/BitTitanRunbookDocumentation.github.io/pages/docs/SharePointOnline/RetrieveSiteCollectionsForUsers.md

 ### OUTPUTS
 ```
     SharePointOnlineSiteCollectionsCsv
         The list of site collections that contain the provided users.
-Additional information include
-        the URL, user's display name and email address and site collection group they belong in
+        Additional information includes the URL, user's display name and email address and site collection group they belong in
     SharePointOnlineRetrieveSiteCollectionsForUsersErrorMessagessnipp
         A string containing all the error messages which were generated over the course of this task.
 ```
 ### NOTES
 ```
-    Version: 1.0.1
+    Version: 1.0.2
-    Last updated: 16 January 2019
+    Last updated: 14 March 2019
     Copyright (c) BitTitan, Inc. All rights reserved.
     Licensed under the MIT License.
 ```